geraudmathe/Locomotive-fundamentals/README.md

 ![internationalization locale switcher](Locomotive-fundamentals/raw/master/images/internationalization_2.png)

-Now there is several things you may wanna translate :
+There is several kind of content you may wanna translate :

 - HTML template of pages